-What can be added to the digital course readings collection?
+What can be made a digital course reading?

 Extracts added to the digital course readings collection must conform to the terms of the Copyright Licensing Agency (CLA) licence which City holds.
 Library staff can advise on whether particular extracts may be digitised, but as a guideline all the following criteria must be met:

 - the number of pages to be digitised must not exceed 10% or one chapter of the published work, or one article of a journal issue

-- the extract may be taken from the most recent edition of the text, or an earlier edition if there is a pedagogical need.
+- the extract must be taken from the most recent edition of the text.
+Extracts from an earlier edition may be scanned if there is a genuine pedagogic need.